Chow theory of toric variety bundles: Introduction

 \subsubsection{Mixing collection (\Cref{sec: setup})}

-Fix a toric variety bundle $p \colon Y \to X$.
-By definition there is a dense principal torus bundle $P \subseteq Y$ over $X$, the data of which is equivalent to a collection of line bundles
+Fix a toric variety bundle $p \colon Y \to X$ with fibrewise dense torus $T$.
+By definition there is a dense principal $T$-bundle $P \subseteq Y$ over $X$, the data of which is equivalent to a collection of line bundles

-which we call the \textbf{mixing collection}.
+where $M$ is the character lattice of $T$.
+We call \eqref{eqn: mixing collection introduction} the \textbf{mixing collection}.
 The mixing collection determines the global twisting of the bundle and plays a central role in its Chow theory.
 In particular we are interested in the map

 recording the first Chern classes of the line bundles $L(m)$.